wmhunt1/Coding-RPG/coding-rpg-react/README.md

 Skill failure 50 + level - levelreq + tool if relevant
 Failure output (burnt food)
 Can lose some inputs such as thread
-Type encounters as combat
-Have non combat encounters
-Only see one dungeon encounter at a time
-Replace dungeon dialogue with dialogue encounter
 That way can include kobolds in goblin dungeon
 Wizard tower with dungeon
 Ferra joins for goblinmine